almostearthling/when-command/support/docs/tutorial.md

 * how to easily [automate backups](#automated-backups)
 * [cleanup](#temporary-files-cleanup) some temporary files

-and every example start by invoking the main configuration window:
+and every example starts by invoking the main configuration window:

 ![Config01](graphics/tutorial_config_main01.png)